msobanjo/courseware/topics/aws/modules/elb-introduction/README.md

 This task will guide us through creating and configuring a Classic Load Balancer.
 We want to create a system where the users can only access the application through the ELB.

-You need to first create 2 EC2 instances in the same region, this guide will not take you through that.
-Please apply the same Security Gorup to both of these instances, which should allow communication over port 80 from all sources.
+Your first task is to create 2 EC2 instances in the same region, this guide will not take you through that.
+Please apply the same Security Group to both of these instances, which should allow communication over port 80 from all sources.

-When you have created these machines run the following commands on each one, you do not need to know what they are doing for this task.
+When you have created these machines run the following commands on each one.
+We are installing and setting up a **Nginx** server on each machine, Nginx is a simple proxy service that has many interesting uses, for the purpose of this task however we are using its default functionality of serving out an index.html file.
+We will be changing the index.html that each machine serves out so that we can differentiate which of the 2 machines are serving us our content.

 ```bash
 sudo apt update